Maggie Aderin: Career and research

+Between 2014 and 2019, she appeared as an expert in the Sky 1 series, Duck Quacks Don't Echo.

-In 2014, the pseudonymously written Ephraim Hardcastle diary column in the Daily Mail claimed that Aderin-Pocock (along with Hiranya Peiris) had been selected to discuss results from the Background Imaging of Cosmic Extragalactic Polarization 2 (BICEP-2) experiment on Newsnight because of her gender and ethnicity.
-The comments were condemned by mainstream media, the Royal Astronomical Society and Aderin-Pocock and Pereis's university, University College London.
+In 2014, the pseudonymously written Ephraim Hardcastle diary column in the Daily Mail claimed that Aderin (along with Hiranya Peiris) had been selected to discuss results from the Background Imaging of Cosmic Extragalactic Polarization 2 (BICEP-2) experiment on Newsnight because of her gender and ethnicity.
+The comments were condemned by mainstream media, the Royal Astronomical Society and Aderin and Pereis's university, University College London.
 The Daily Mail withdrew its claim within days, acknowledging that the women were chosen because they are highly qualified in their fields.

-Maggie is an honorary research associate of University College London's Department of Physics and Astronomy.
+Aderin is an honorary research associate of University College London's Department of Physics and Astronomy.

 In 2020–21 she served as a commissioner on the UK Government's Commission on Race and Ethnic Disparities (CRED).
 The commission's controversial report concluded that the "claim the country is still institutionally racist is not borne out by the evidence", but experts complained that the report misrepresented evidence, and that recommendations from business leaders were ignored.
-After the report was published, Aderin-Pocock stated that it "was not denying institutional racism existed but said the commission had not discovered evidence of it in the areas it had looked".
+After the report was published, Aderin stated that it "was not denying institutional racism existed but said the commission had not discovered evidence of it in the areas it had looked".

-Since December 2021, Aderin-Pocock has been a question-setter for the Channel 4 game show I Literally Just Told You.
+Since December 2021, Aderin has been a question-setter for the Channel 4 game show I Literally Just Told You.
+In 2025, she presented the Royal Institution Christmas Lectures discussing "is there life beyond earth?".
+The lectures were broadcast on the BBC.

+In 2026, Aderin co-presented the fourth season of the BBC podcast 13 Minutes to the Moon covering the Artemis II mission.

 Honours and awards

-Aderin-Pocock was appointed a Member of the Order of the British Empire in the 2009 New Year Honours for services to science education, and was elevated to Dame Commander of the Order of the British Empire (DBE) in the 2024 New Year Honours for services to science education and diversity.
+Aderin was appointed a Member of the Order of the British Empire in the 2009 New Year Honours for services to science education, and was elevated to Dame Commander of the Order of the British Empire (DBE) in the 2024 New Year Honours for services to science education and diversity.